YaBoiTroi/pr2SIM/README.md

 - **Input isolation!!** You can still control your computer while the sim runs and will soon forget that they're there at all.
 PR2 servers allow a single IP FIVE accounts logged in at once so..
 4 sims, 1 gamer.
 Go crazy
 - **Hide instances!!** Your PR2 instances can be hidden behind whatever window you are actively using, or with Windows+F8 to hide them for reals.
 Zero interruptions!
 - **Setup dialogue!!** Just answer the questions prompted by the script correctly, and you're good to go
+- -**Update Checker!** The script will check for updates and ask if you'd like to download them.
+No more tedious trips to github

 ## INSTRUCTIONS
 - Download [AutoHotkey](https://www.autohotkey.com/)